Robinpig/Note/docs/CS/DB/Redis/persist.md

 ### rewriting

+Log rewriting uses the same copy-on-write trick already in use for snapshotting.
+This is how it works:

+**Redis >= 7.0**

+* Redis [forks](/docs/CS/OS/Linux/process.md?id=fork), so now we have a child and a parent process.
+* The child starts writing the new base AOF in a temporary file.
+* The parent opens a new increments AOF file to continue writing updates.
+If the rewriting fails, the old base and increment files (if there are any) plus this newly opened increment file represent the complete updated dataset, so we are safe.
+* When the child is done rewriting the base file, the parent gets a signal, and uses the newly opened increment file and child generated base file to build a temp manifest, and persist it.
+* Profit!
+Now Redis does an atomic exchange of the manifest files so that the result of this AOF rewrite takes effect.
+Redis also cleans up the old base file and any unused increment files.

+**Redis < 7.0**

+* Redis [forks](/docs/CS/OS/Linux/process.md?id=fork), so now we have a child and a parent process.
+* The child starts writing the new AOF in a temporary file.
+* The parent accumulates all the new changes in an in-memory buffer (but at the same time it writes the new changes in the old append-only file, so if the rewriting fails, we are safe).
+* When the child is done rewriting the file, the parent gets a signal, and appends the in-memory buffer at the end of the file generated by the child.
+* Now Redis atomically renames the new file into the old one, and starts appending new data into the new file.

 Whenever you issue a [BGREWRITEAOF](https://redis.io/commands/bgrewriteaof) Redis will write the shortest sequence of commands needed to rebuild the current dataset in memory.

 call by: